consolidation/robo/docs/collections.md

 ### Temporary Directories

 It is recommended that operations that perform multiple filesystem operations should, whenever possible, do most of their work in a temporary directory.
 Temporary directories are created by `$this->taskTmpDir()`, and are automatically be removed when the collection completes or rolls back.
-Move the temporary directory to another location to prevent its deletion.
+As an added convenience, the CollectionBuilder class has a `tmpDir()` method that creates a temporary directory via `taskTmpDir()`, and then returns the path to the temporary directory.

 ``` php
 <?php